descr_tbl - GDT, IDT, TSS, and TLS descriptors

 void init_descriptor_tables(void);

 Public entry point called from kernel_main.
-Initialises the GDT (including the TSS descriptor), loads it with gdt_flush and tss_flush, initialises the IDT (including remapping the 8259 PIC and installing the syscall gate), loads it with idt_flush, then registers the ISR dispatch stubs via init_isr_handlers().
+Initialises the GDT (including the TSS and TLS descriptors), loads it with gdt_flush and tss_flush, initialises the IDT (including remapping the 8259 PIC and installing the syscall gate), loads it with idt_flush, then registers the ISR dispatch table via init_isr_handlers().

 tss_set_kernel_stack